Why study accounting and payroll?

 Student acquire knowledge of business concepts, as well as gain the necessary computerized accounting and office skills.
 Graduates learn how to maintain complete sets of books, keep records of accounts, verify the procedures used for recording financial transactions, and provide personal bookkeeping services.

 This program provides students with the necessary skills and knowledge required to perform payroll administrative responsibilities in the payroll department and to apply payroll legislation.
-Students are eligible to apply to the Canadian Payroll Association (CPA) for Payroll Compliance Practitioner (PCP) certification after having acquired one year of payroll experience.
+Students are eligible to apply to National Payroll Institute's (formerly The Canadian Payroll Association) Payroll Compliance Practitioner (PCP) certification after having acquired one year of payroll experience.

 The Payroll and Accounting program prepares students to work in the finance and payroll departments of business establishments.
-The Canadian Payroll Association’s (CPA) courses included in this program apply towards the CPA’s academics requirements for Payroll Compliance Practitioner (PCP) certification.
+National Payroll Institute (formerly The Canadian Payroll Association) courses included in this program apply towards the CPA’s academics requirements for Payroll Compliance Practitioner (PCP) certification.

 The objective of this program is to provide the student with opportunities to acquire and apply the knowledge of business accounting and office skills to meet the demands of today’s workplace.